 “Core information about causes of losses and production stoppages is clearly presented and available to everyone in the company.
 As a result, workers have become actors in the problem-solving process, coming up with their own proposals for improvements,” customers say.

-In this way, managers can find solutions to bottlenecks faster and more effectively.
+This way, managers can find solutions to bottlenecks faster and more effectively.
 All the while harvesting the benefits of making employees participative and involved.

-Information visualisation does play a role, triggering a virtuous dynamic that leads to better industrial performance.
+Information visualization does play a role, triggering a virtuous dynamic that leads to better industrial performance.
 By engaging employees at the shop floor level, factory owners place trust in their roles and skills.
 And when workers interact with the machine in simpler and more insightful ways, they decisively contribute to sense-building, gaining responsibility as management decision-support actors.